RuchitMicro/django-admin.py/README.md

 ```

 ### Using `admin_meta` Dictionary
 You can control the admin interface directly from your `models.py` using the `admin_meta` dictionary.
-Here are some key attributes you can define:
+Here are some key attributes you can define but are not limited to:

 - **`list_display`**: Specify fields to be displayed in the list view.
 - **`list_editable`**: Fields that can be edited directly in the list view.